 As my regular readers know, I never get free or discounted goods or services for mentioning anything on this blog (or anywhere else).
 I only write about things I find interesting and/or useful.
 I'm an American travel writer living in California and Seville, Spain.
 I travel the world seeking eccentric people, quirky places, and outrageously delicious food so I can have the fun of writing about them here.

-My current project is OUT TO LUNCH IN SAN FRANCISCO.
+My current topic is The Amigos Project, an exploration of expat life and how it helps fight the epidemic of isolation.
 Don't miss out!
 SIGN UP HERE to be notified when I publish new posts.
 Planning a trip?

 Use the search box below to find out about other places I've written about.
 Winner of the 2023 Firebird Book Award for Travel